OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 #### First-Run

-  * [Multi Page Value Proposition](src/templates/first-run/walkthrough/) - Takes users through a series of features or informational steps before they start.
+  * [Carousel](src/templates/first-run/walkthrough/) - Takes users through a series of features or informational steps before they start.
-  * [Value Proposition with Instructional Steps](src/templates/first-run/instruction-step/) - Provides users with an ordered list of instructions to get started.
+  * [Steps to Start](src/templates/first-run/instruction-step/) - Provides users with an ordered list of instructions to get started.
-  * [Paid Feature Sign Up](src/templates/first-run/trial-placemat-feature/) - Allows users to sign up for a trial for a specific feature.
+  * [Trial Feature](src/templates/first-run/trial-placemat-feature/) - Allows users to sign up for a trial for a specific feature.
-  * [Trial Sign Up](src/templates/first-run/trial-placemat/) - Allows users to sign up for a trial.
+  * [Trial](src/templates/first-run/trial-placemat/) - Allows users to sign up for a trial.
-  * [Value Proposition with List Items](src/templates/first-run/value-placemat/) - Provides a clear value proposition and list of features.
+  * [Value](src/templates/first-run/value-placemat/) - Provides a clear value proposition and list of features.
-  * [Informational Video](src/templates/first-run/video-placemat/) - Provides value through video content.
+  * [Video](src/templates/first-run/video-placemat/) - Provides value through video content.

 #### Utility